leishenggit/CircleBase/README.md

 7. eccDNA_core.hg19.bed [download](http://159.226.67.237/sun/oncobase/assets/data/download/eccDNA_core.hg19.bed)

 ### How to run
-1. Go to the *score system* directory and set all the dependencies
+1. Go to the *scoring system* directory and set all the dependencies
 2. Download all the input files listed above
 3. Run the *run.sh* shell script